 Party Room at EdVenture

 Looking for the perfect place to host a birthday party?
 You might want to check out the EdVenture party room!
 Parties are $300 for non-members and $260 for members.
-The birthday packages come with several incentives including all-day admission for partygoers, discounts in the gift shop, downloadable party invitations, 90-minute private party, and more!
+The birthday packages come with several incentives including all-day admission for 35 guests, discounts in the gift shop, downloadable party invitations, 90-minute private party, and more!
 You can visit the EdVenture Birthday page to check for dates and find out more.

 211 Gervais Street

 Columbia, SC 29201